simbo1905/thinbus-srp-js/README.md

 See the [junit-js](http://benjiweber.co.uk/blog/2013/01/27/javascript-tests-with-junit/) test method `testMutualAuthentiation` in the test file `TestSRP6JavascriptClientSessionSHA256.js` which shows mutual authentication between Java and Javascript.

 There is a SpringMVC demonstration application [thinbus-srp-js-demo](https://bitbucket.org/simon_massey/thinbus-srp-js-demo).
+The demo is routinely tested with Firefox, Chrome, Safari and with an iPad.

 The jar srp6a-js-XXXX.jar contains: